-- The Headteacher will act as the lockdown manager (plus senior leaders in their absence) to initiate, manage and conclude the lockdown. - Staff are alerted to the activation of the plan by a recognised signal (the code word, email and what's app message) throughout the Academy. - Bring all student and staff who are outside into the building as quickly as possible. - Those inside the Academy should remain in their classrooms or proceed directly to the nearest classroom. - All external doors and, as necessary, windows are locked (depending on the circumstances, internal classroom doors may also need to be locked). - Blinds/curtains drawn and windows on internal doors covered. - Once in lockdown mode, staff should notify the office immediately of any students not accounted for and any additional students/staff in their classroom via email / WhatsApp. - Staff should encourage the students to keep calm.

-- As appropriate, the Academy should establish communication with the Emergency Services. - If appropriate, the Chair of Governor will be informed. - If necessary, parents should be notified as soon as it is practicable to do so via the Academy established communications system. - Students must not be released to parents during a lockdown. - If it is necessary to evacuate the building, the fire alarm should sound. - Staff who do not have a regular office or classroom should gather in the staffroom and staff workroom. - Visitors/volunteers/peripatetic staff will know what is expected of them if the Academy goes into a lockdown plan. - An official lockdown termination announcement via email and WhatsApp will be made so that all staff know that it is authentic. - Specific arrangements are to be made for students/staff with different needs (i.e. hearing/visual impairment or mobility needs). - Areas in the Academy that cannot be effectively locked down are identified as: the corridors, student toilets.
-Staff and students in these areas should make their way to the nearest classroom/office. - Areas in the academy that are not on access control and as such need to be locked to secure them are: Sports Hall (PE staff to lock from inside using key), Dining Hall (lock using thumb locks from inside Café), Main Hall (lock entry and exit doors to room using thumb locks from inside Hall).
+- The Headteacher will act as the lockdown manager (plus senior leaders in their absence) to initiate, manage and conclude the lockdown. - Staff are alerted to the activation of the plan by a recognised signal (the code word, email and what's app message) throughout the Academy. - Bring all student and staff who are outside into the building as quickly as possible. - Those inside the Academy should remain in their classrooms or proceed directly to the nearest classroom. - All external doors and, as necessary, windows are locked (depending on the circumstances, internal classroom doors may also need to be locked). - Blinds/curtains drawn and windows on internal doors covered. - Once in lockdown mode, staff should notify the office immediately of any students not accounted for and any additional students/staff in their classroom via email / WhatsApp. - Staff should encourage the students to keep calm. - As appropriate, the Academy should establish communication with the Emergency Services. - If appropriate, the Chair of Governor will be informed. - If necessary, parents should be notified as soon as it is practicable to do so via the Academy established communications system. - Students must not be released to parents during a lockdown. - If it is necessary to evacuate the building, the fire alarm should sound. - Staff who do not have a regular office or classroom should gather in the staffroom and staff workroom. - Visitors/volunteers/peripatetic staff will know what is expected of them if the Academy goes into a lockdown plan. - An official lockdown termination announcement via email and WhatsApp will be made so that all staff know that it is authentic. - Specific arrangements are to be made for students/staff with different needs (i.e. hearing/visual impairment or mobility needs). - Areas in the Academy that cannot be effectively locked down are identified as: the toilets.
+Staff and students in these areas should make their way to the nearest classroom/office. - Areas in the Academy that are not operated using access control and as such need to be locked to secure them are: Sports Hall (PE staff to lock via key from inside), Main Hall; (use thumblock to lock rear exit); Sixth Form Area (use thumlock to lock from inside).